Tmmahi/Tmmahi/README.md

-I am full stack web developer.Is a person who can develop both client and server software.
+I am full stack web developer.Is a person who can develope both client and server software.

 In addition to mastering HTML and CSS, i also knows how to:

-Program a browser (like using JavaScript, React) Program a server ( Node)
+Program a browser (like using JavaScript, React)<br>
+Program a server ( Node)
 Program a database (MongoDB)
 Client Software